Mrs. Warren's Profession: Plot

-Vivie Warren, a thoroughly modern young woman, has just graduated from the University of Cambridge with honours in Mathematics (equal Third Wrangler), and is available for suitors.
-Her mother, Mrs. Warren (her name changed to hide her identity and give the impression that she is married), arranges for her to meet her friend Mr. Praed, a middle-aged, handsome architect, at the home where Vivie is staying.
-Mrs. Warren arrives with her business partner, Sir George Crofts, who is attracted to Vivie despite their 25-year age difference.
-Vivie is romantically involved with the youthful Frank Gardner, who sees her as his meal ticket.
-His father, the (married) Reverend Samuel Gardner, has a history with Vivie's mother.
-As we discover later, he may be Vivie's out-of-wedlock father, which would make Vivie and Frank half-siblings.
-Mrs. Warren successfully justifies to her daughter how she chose her particular profession in order to support her daughter and give her the opportunities she never had.
-She saved enough money to buy into the business with her sister, and she now owns (with Sir George) a chain of brothels across Europe.
-Vivie is, at first, horrified by the revelation, but then lauds her mother as a champion.
-However, the reconciliation ends when Vivie finds out that her mother continues to run the business even though she no longer needs to.
-Vivie takes an office job in the city and dumps Frank, vowing she will never marry.
-She disowns her mother, and Mrs. Warren is left heartbroken, having looked forward to growing old with her daughter.
+Vivie Warren, a thoroughly modern young woman, has just graduated from the University of Cambridge with high honours in Mathematics (equal Third Wrangler).
+Her mother, Mrs Warren, who has been a distant figure during Vivie's childhood in boarding schools and college, arranges for her to meet her friend Mr Praed, a middle-aged, handsome architect, at the house where Vivie is staying.
+Mrs Warren arrives with her business partner, Sir George Crofts, who is attracted to Vivie despite their 25-year age difference.
+Vivie flirts with the youthful waster Frank Gardner.
+Frank's father, the Reverend Samuel Gardner, has a past history with Vivie's mother; indeed, he may be Vivie's out-of-wedlock father, making Vivie and Frank half-siblings.

+Mrs Warren tells her daughter that following a destitute childhood she had gone into her profession due to absolute economic necessity.
+Having eventually saved enough money to buy into a business, she helped develop and run a chain of brothels across Europe.
+By her self-respect and self-control, she says, she pulled herself out of the gutter and lived a life of independence, able to provide her daughter with a first-rate education.
+Vivie is at first repulsed by the revelation of her mother's past, but then lauds her as a wonderful woman, "stronger than all England".

+However, her opinion changes when Vivie discovers that her mother continues to own and operate the business with Sir George Crofts, despite now being wealthy and no longer in financial need.
+She is appalled to learn that her mother takes pleasure in her work and has no intention of giving it up.
+Vivie takes an office job in the city and breaks off her relationship with Frank, vowing she will never marry.
+She disowns her mother, leaving Mrs Warren heartbroken.